zhuoyijoeyzhao/zhuoyijoeyzhao.github.io/_pages/about.md

 - *2019.09 - 2023.06*, Beijing Jiaotong University, Bachelor of Engineering in Information Engineering.

 # News
+- *May.
+2025*: Just presented the paper entitled “Optimizing Age of Information without Knowing the Age of Information” in **IEEE INFOCOM 2025** and enjoyed a wonderful trip.
+The [Open Source Code](https://github.com/Net-X-Research-Group/AoI_Estimator/tree/main) for this work could be found here.
 - *Mar.
 2025*: Our paper entitled “Optimizing Age of Information in Networks with Large and Small Updates” has been accepted by **WiOPT 2025**.
 See you in Linköping!
 - *Dec.
 2024*: Our paper entitled “Optimizing Age of Information without Knowing the Age of Information” has been accepted by **IEEE INFOCOM 2025**.
 See you in London!